lizenan/VI2Video-VTON/README.md

 # VI2Video-VTON
-VI2Video-VTON: providing simple text description or cloth images to provide virtual try on function in video.
+VI2Video-VTON: providing simple text description or cloth images to achieve virtual try-on function in video.
 This Project is built based on ViViD, OOTDiffusion, SAM, Densepose, Yolo-World, Clip, Self Correction for Human Parsing, Mediapipeline.

 To the best of my knowledge, this is the first open sourced text-to-video virtual try-on application.